Salvatore Lanna: From Chievo to Torino

 He is one of the most famous players in the history of Chievo, having played there for eleven seasons.

 After Chievo were relegated to Serie B in 2007, he was transferred to Torino on a three-year contract.

 In August 2008, newly promoted Bologna agreed a fee with Torino to sign Lanna in a co-ownership deal.

 Reggiana

 He has played for Reggiana from the 2010–11 season until the end of December 2011.

 Italy national team

-Late in 2002, he was called up twice to the Italy national team by their then-coach Giovanni Trapattoni, but he did not get to play a game either time.
+Late in 2002, he was called up twice to the Italy national team by their then-coach, Giovanni Trapattoni, but did not play a game either time.

 Coaching career

-On 3 January 2012 he was announced as new assistant coach of Reggiana in Lega Pro Prima Divisione.
+On 3 January 2012, he was announced as the new assistant coach of Reggiana in Lega Pro Prima Divisione.

-In December 2016, he was named the new assistant coach of Palermo as part of Eugenio Corini's backroom staff.
-He left the club following Corini's resignations in January 2017.
+In December 2016, he was named the new assistant coach at Palermo as part of Eugenio Corini's backroom staff.
+He left the club following Corini's resignation in January 2017.

 He successively followed Corini on his coaching experiences at Novara, Brescia and Lecce.
-In August 2022, he again followed Corini after he agreed to return at Palermo.
+In August 2022, he again followed Corini after he agreed to return to Palermo.
+He went on to work with Corini also at Cremonese in 2024, and Union Brescia from 2025.